 (a) Evaporative emissions occurring immediately after the end of a trip due to residual fuel tank heating and the high temperatures of the engine and fuel system (hot soak test);

 (b) Evaporative emissions occurring during a simulated extended parking event (48 hours) while the vehicle is exposed to temperature fluctuations according to a specific profile.
 This is intended to represent the temperature profile of a hot day (diurnal test).
+The result of the diurnal test is represented by the total amount of VOCs released in the SHED over a 48 hour period.

+For sealed tanks, two other situations are addressed by the WLTP evaporative emission test procedure:

+(c) Evaporative emissions that may occur if there is the need to depressurise the tank before refuelling to ensure a safe operation.
+In order to reduce the pressure inside the tank, the air/fuel vapours mixture may be vented to the air through a carbon canister.
+This operation should also avoid excessive evaporative emissions through the filler neck when the fuel cap/fuel lid is opened.
+This latter aspect requires that inside the tank there is very limited overpressure compared to the ambient pressure when the fuel cap (or any alternative system used to close the filler neck) is opened.

+(d) Evaporative emissions occurring when the maximum tank pressure is reached and the pressure relief valve opens to avoid dangerous situation.
+In these conditions the emissions could be uncontrolled in case of a fully saturated canister.
+The test procedure has been designed in order reduce the frequency of this possibility or, alternatively, to control these emissions by means of the carbon canister.

-The result of the diurnal test is represented by the total amount of VOCs released in the SHED over a 48 hour period.23.
-The performance of the evaporative emission control system strongly depends on the initial condition of the carbon canister which is expected to adsorb the vapours generated in the tank.
-In order to simulate realistic conditions, prior to the starting of the hot soak and diurnal tests, the carbon canister is loaded to the breakthrough and then purged by driving the vehicle over a specific combination of WLTC sections (conditioning drive).
+23. The performance of the evaporative emission control system strongly depends on the initial condition of the carbon canister which is expected to adsorb the vapours generated in the tank.
+In order to simulate realistic conditions, prior to starting the hot soak and diurnal tests, the carbon canister is loaded to the breakthrough and then purged by driving the vehicle over a specific combination of WLTC sections (conditioning drive).
 The conditioning drive cycle was extensively assessed and discussed also on the basis of real world activity data to take into account that the most critical conditions are represented by short trips in urban areas.
 For this reason, the conditioning drive for Class 2 and 3 vehicles includes one low speed section, two medium speed sections and one high speed section.
 The extra-high section was excluded.
 The conditioning drive for Class 1 vehicles includes four low speed sections, two medium speed sections.

 24. The test procedure includes also specific provisions to take into account the potential deterioration of the evaporative emission control system efficiency especially in the presence of ethanol in the fuel.
 The evaporative emission test is carried out with a carbon canister aged both mechanically and chemically according to a specific procedure.
 In addition, a permeation factor is used to take into account the potential increase over time of the full permeation rate through the tank walls.

 25. As far as the fuel is concerned, its vapour pressure and composition (especially ethanol content) have a large effect on evaporative emissions and need therefore to be clearly specified.
 However, due to regional differences in the market specifications of fuels and in the measurement methods of their relevant properties, regionally different reference fuels need to be recognised.
-Contracting Parties may select their reference fuels either according to Annex 3 to gtr No. 15 or according to Annex 2 of this gtr.
+Contracting Parties may select their reference fuels either according to annex 3 to gtr No. 15 or according to annex 2 of this gtr.

 D. Technical feasibility, anticipated costs and benefits